Please Click on the Questions to See the Answers

 Parks and Open Space

-I received a flyer that said Vallco will have no parks, will be concrete plazas, and only .25 acres of parks.
+I received a flyer that said Vallco would have no parks, will be concrete plazas, and only .25 acres of parks.
 True or false?

 This is false.
-Vallco Town Center Specific Plan has more parks at ground level than any other current or previous proposal at Vallco.
-The City will require six acres of public accessible parks and open space at ground level, a $60 million value that balances keeping heights in check.
-Sixty percent must be landscaped planting area in order to qualify as parks and open space, or else additional parks and open space must be included in the proposal to meet this requirement.
+The 2018 Vallco Town Center Specific Plan had more parks at ground level than any other current or previous proposal at Vallco.
+The Specific Plan required six acres of public accessible parks and open space (not including setbacks) at ground level, a $60 million value that was balanced to keep heights in the Special Area in check.
+Sixty percent was required to be landscaped planting area in order to qualify as parks and open space, or else additional parks and open space would have to be included in the proposal to meet this requirement.

 Performing Arts Center

 Where did the idea for Performing Arts Center come from?
-How much will it cost to finish the interior and outfit it, then operate it as a City facility?
-Do we have the money to afford it or will we have to float a bond measure to raise the funding for it?
+How much would it cost to finish the interior and outfit it, then operate it as a City facility?
+Does the City have the money to afford it or would it have to float a bond measure to raise the funding for it?

-No decision has been made regarding the Performing Arts Center, other than that it is offered within the development agreement for Vallco.
 Members of the Fine Arts Commission, Parks and Recreation Commission, and City Council requested consideration of a Performing Arts Center.
-A feasibility study is required before answers regarding cost can be determined.
-The study will be reviewed with public input in 2019.
-There is a cash out value of $22.8 million toward other public facilities if the Performing Arts Center is shown to be infeasible or lacks public support.
+A feasibility study would have been required before answers regarding cost could be determined.
+The study would have been reviewed with public input in 2019 had the Development Agreement not been referended.
+The Development Agreement included a cash out value of $22.8 million toward other public facilities if the Performing Arts Center was found to be infeasible or lacked public support.

 Removing Development Rights